-What is an ss293 form, and when is it used?
+What is an ss293 form, and when can you use it?
 This Centrelink form is for couples who want to divorce or separate but live under one roof.
-Moreover, the use of this form is to inform the Australian Government about your living arrangements so they can assess your correct entitlement to payment at either the single or partnered rate.
+Additionally, this online form helps the Australian Government assess your correct entitlement to payment at either the single or partnered rate.
 This may be for:

 Under Australian law, separation under the same roof is recognised as a legitimate form of separation.
-However, there are certain requirements that must be met in order for it to be considered a valid separation.
+However, certain requirements must be met for the court to consider it a valid separation.

 The main requirement is that the couple must be living independently and not as a couple.
-Couples who want to prove their separation under one roof must provide as much detail such as:
+Couples who want to establish their separation under one roof must provide as much detail such as:

 - Have separate bedrooms and not engage in sexual activity with each other;